xyliatgithub/EN650654-2025/LabOne/readme.md

 ## Instructions

 1. Please follow the instructions in the DNS_Local PDF file to complete all the 9 tasks.
 The first three tasks are basically the environment and DNS setup.
 •	Note: You will not be able to complete all the tasks without proper setup.
-So, if you encounter any problem, please reach out to the CA for help ASAP.
+If you encounter any problem, please reach out to the CA for help ASAP.

 2. Please complete the following additional tasks:
 •	In **Task 5 - Directly Spoofing Response to User**, use tcpdump on the "User" machine to capture all the DNS packets.